Final Design – Holly Street Corridor (Broadway to Ellis)

 What's the science behind the lane changes?
 Considering the public input has been largely negative, why won't the city just admit their mistake and switch it back to how it was before?
 Why didn't you answer the questions I asked last summer after you screwed things up the first time?

-ScreenName01 asked about 2 months agoThank you for your question.
+ScreenName01 asked 3 months agoThank you for your question.
 Throughout the Pilot, we collected extensive community feedback, which helped guide several improvements that have been implemented since the Pilot project began.
 For details regarding the pilot project results, community feedback, data collection, and analysis, you can review the Holly Street Bike Lane Before & After Study Report, which Public Works presented to the Bellingham City Council on January 27, 2025.

 Recent updates were completed to enhance cyclist visibility, reduce right-turn conflicts, and encourage safer speeds through intersections.
 These changes respond to community feedback and concerns we heard during the initial phase of this project.
 Designing public spaces in a dynamic urban core is a complex balancing act—one that requires navigating diverse and often competing needs through an iterative, collaborative process.
 After carefully analyzing pilot data and considering community input, these adjustments reflect our commitment to creating a vibrant space that serves all modes of travel, balancing diverse needs for a safer, more connected downtown.